Stewardship Network

-The Northern Indigenous Stewardship Network is led by a Steering Committee of Indigenous leaders from across Northern Canada who are experienced in Indigenous stewardship and guardian programs.
+The Northern Indigenous Stewardship Circle is led by a Steering Committee of Indigenous Guardians and partners from across Northern Canada who are experienced in Indigenous stewardship and guardian programs.
 Learn more about our Steering Committee here.

-Northern Indigenous Stewardship Network Vision & Way of Life
+Northern Indigenous Stewardship Circle's Vision & Way of Life

 Vision